Chahan (dish)

-Chahan (チャーハン/炒飯, chāhan), also known as Yakimeshi (Japanese: 焼飯), is a Japanese fried rice dish prepared with rice as a primary ingredient and myriad additional ingredients and seasonings.
+Chahan (チャーハン/炒飯, chāhan), also known as yakimeshi (Japanese: 焼飯 or 焼き飯), is a Japanese fried rice dish prepared with rice as a primary ingredient and many optional additional ingredients and seasonings.
 The dish is typically fried, and can be cooked in a wok.
 Chahan may have originated in the 1860s from Chinese immigrants arriving at the port of Kobe.
 Chahan is a staple food in homes in Japan.
-A variation of the dish is takana chahan.
 Some restaurants outside Japan serve the dish as a part of their fare.

 History

 Chahan may have originated from Chinese immigrants who arrived at the port of Kobe, Japan in the 1860s.
-In Chinese, fried rice is called chǎofàn (炒飯); these same Chinese characters have a Japanese reading of Chāhan.
+In Chinese, fried rice is called chǎofàn (炒飯); these same Chinese characters have a Japanese reading of chāhan.

 Preparation

-Chahan is a Japanese fried rice dish that is typically fried, and can be cooked by stir frying it in a wok.
-Rice is used as a primary ingredient, and myriad additional ingredients can be used, such as vegetables, onion, garlic, edible mushrooms such as shiitake, tofu, pork, pork belly, seafoods such as crab meat, roe, salmon, shrimp and octopus, scrambled egg, ground beef and chicken broth, among others.
-Pre-cooked rice is typically used, and leftover rice is sometimes used.
+Chahan is a Japanese fried rice dish typically cooked in a wok.
+Rice is used as a primary ingredient, and a wide range of additional ingredients can be used including scrambled egg, vegetables, onion, garlic, edible mushrooms such as shiitake, tofu, pork, as well as seafoods such as crab meat, roe, and shrimp.
 Oils such as canola oil, sesame oil and sunflower oil are used to fry the dish.
 The dish can be seasoned with soy sauce, oyster sauce, sesame oil, salt, pepper and katsuobushi, a dried and flaked tuna product.
 Shiso, an Asian culinary herb, may also be used to flavor chahan.
 Nori, a dried edible seaweed product, can be used as a garnish.

 The use of a hot wok for frying and cooking chahan quickly can prevent the rice from sticking to the pan, and using warm rice also prevents pan sticking.
-The use of dried cooked rice, which can be accomplished by refrigerating it, is also conducive toward enhancing the cooking process.
+The use of pre-cooked and refrigerated rice is also conducive toward enhancing the cooking process.

 Variations

-Takana chahan is prepared with takanazuke (pickled takana) as a primary ingredient, and so popular in Japan indeed.
+Takana chahan is prepared with takanazuke (pickled takana) as a primary ingredient.